Arguments against arguments against TV

 Rahima Balwin's "You are Your Child's First Teacher" and many Waldorf inspired books and authors have led me to believe that the best place for the TV is in the closet.

-I think it intellectually makes sense.
-It even makes sense in terms of books.
+On the surface it makes sense.
+It even applies to books.
 Isn't it better to experience things than to read a book about something?

 It even makes sense that if kids aren't taught the things they need that they won't learn them.
 It seems especially true of math.